 The funds to be released by the Foundation to Hull City of Culture are set out in Schedule 2 and must be ring fenced for the items listed.

-Hull City of Culture should invoice the Foundation according to the timetable outlined in Schedule 2.
+The Foundation will grant funds to Hull City of Culture according to the timetable outlined in Schedule 2.

 It is a requirement of this Agreement that the project’s finances are managed with sound and adequate financial systems.
 In signing this Agreement, you are confirming that you have suitable systems and skilled and competent personnel in place to manage this project.